FourPalms/pr-reviewer-console-app/README.md

 When you run the review command, the tool will:

 1. Fetch the Jira ticket details for context
-2. Perform initial discovery of the PR changes
+2. Perform initial discovery of the PR changes (including framework detection)
 3. Collect original file contents from the repository
 4. Analyze the original implementation of affected code
 5. Synthesize a comprehensive understanding of the code before changes
 6. Generate a syntax and best practices review
 7. Generate a functionality review against requirements
 8. Generate a defensive programming review
+9. Validate review findings by challenging assumptions and confirming issues
-9. Create a final human-friendly summary for GitHub
+10. Create a final human-friendly summary for GitHub

 ### Review Artifacts